-The EPA began using a standard for concentrations of airborne particulate matter (PM) less than 10 micrometers in diameter (PM ${10}$) in 1987 (40 CFR 50.6 [CFR 2005]).
+The EPA began using a standard for concentrations of airborne particulate matter (PM) less than 10 micrometers in diameter ( $PM{10}$ ) in 1987 (40 CFR 50.6 [CFR 2006]).
 Particles of this size can be inhaled deep into the lungs and are considered to be responsible for most of the adverse health effects associated with airborne particulate pollution.
-The air quality standards for these particulates are an annual average of 50 μ g/m 3 , with a maximum 24-hour concentration of 150 μ g/m 3 .
+The air quality standards for these particulates are an annual average of 50 μg/m, with a maximum 24-hour concentration of 150 μg/m.

-The ESER Program operates three PM{10} particulate samplers, one each at the Rexburg CMS and Blackfoot CMS, and one in Atomic City.
-Sampling of PM{10} is informational only as no chemical analyses are conducted for contaminants.
+The ESER Program operates three $PM{10}$ particulate samplers, one each at the Rexburg CMS and Blackfoot CMS, and one in Atomic City.
+Sampling of $PM{10}$ is informational only as no chemical analyses are conducted for contaminants.
 A twenty-four hour sampling period is scheduled to run once every six days.
-The maximum 24-hour particulate concentration was 52.47 μ g/m3 on August 7, 2005, at Atomic City.
+The maximum 24-hour particulate concentration was 66.1 μg/m on September 7, 2006, at Rexburg.
 The average, maximum, and minimum results of the 24-hour samples are shown are shown in Table 1.
-Results for all PM{10} samples are listed in Table C-5.
-Appendix C.
+Results for all $PM{10}$ samples are listed in Table C-5, Appendix C.